BJP will win more than 200 seats in Bengal, improve tally in Assam: Amit Shah | Politics

 Besides raising their wages, the government opened over 7.5 lakh bank accounts for them for the direct transfer of their earnings to them and the Centre has allocated Rs 1,000 crore in the budget for their welfare, Shah said.

-Assembly polls to four states and the union territory of Puducherry will start from March 27.
-Bengal and Assam will have eight-phase and three-phase elections while Tamil Nadu, Kerala and Puducherry will have a single-phase election on April 6.
+Assembly polls to four states and the union territory of Puducherry will be held between March 27 and April 29.
 The counting of votes is scheduled for May 2.

 ALSO READ